syncfusion-content/javascript-docs/js/PivotClient/Save-Load.md

 ## Save Report to Local Storage

-We can store the report collection of PivotClient to local storage, by setting the [`enableLocalStorage`](/api/js/ejpivotclient#members:enableLocalStorage) property to true and by defining the [`saveReport`](/api/js/ejpivotclient#members:saveReport) event of PivotClient.
+We can store the report collection of pivot client to local storage, by setting the [`enableLocalStorage`](/api/js/ejpivotclient#members:enablelocalstorage) property to true and by defining the [`saveReport`](/api/js/ejpivotclient#members:saveReport) event of pivot client.

 {% highlight html %}